-You walk to your son’s room and knock on the door, hoping he’ll say he’s actually going to be home for dinner this time.
-There’s no answer.
-You know he’s home because his music is blaring.
-You knock twice more before swinging the door open because you’re tired of his constant lack of courtesy and respect.
-He’s lying on the floor, blue-lipped and motionless.
+Imagine walking to your son’s room and knocking on the door, hoping he will say he will be home for dinner this time.
+There is no answer, but you know he is home due to the blaring music.
+You knock twice more before swinging the door open because you are tired of his constant lack of courtesy and respect.
+Then you see him lying on the floor, blue-lipped and motionless.
 You call 911, and when the paramedics arrive, you hear them say it was a heroin overdose.
 Although you are not struggling with addiction, you are still vulnerable to the consequences and may find yourself dealing with PTSD down the road.

-Psychological disorders like PTSD are very real ailments that can only be diagnosed by licensed clinical professionals.
-So what exactly is it?
+Psychological disorders like PTSD are very real ailments that need to be diagnosed by licensed clinical professionals so you can get the right treatment.
 Post-traumatic stress disorder (PTSD) is a mental health problem that some people experience after a life-threatening event.
 This includes a car accident, an assault, or even an earthquake.

 Symptoms of PTSD

-Addiction doesn’t just affect the addict.
-Loved ones of addicts experience a lot of trauma during their loved one’s addiction.
-In serious cases, that trauma can lead to PTSD.
-Even if a loved one didn’t necessarily experience one defining life-threatening event, constantly caring for the addict can be life threatening in the long run.
-Living in chaos, dealing with the addict’s faults, and trying to love someone who isn’t really able to love back will definitely change a person’s way of thinking, feeling, and living, which is life threatening in and of itself.
+Addiction does not just affect the person using drugs or alcohol.
+Their loved ones also experience a lot of trauma concerning the addiction, and in serious cases, that trauma can lead to PTSD.
+Even if a loved one did not necessarily experience a defining life-threatening event, constantly caring for a person struggling with addiction can be life-threatening in the long run.
+Living in chaos, dealing with the person’s faults, and trying to love someone who cannot love back will change a person’s way of thinking, feeling, and living, which is life-threatening in and of itself.

-Examples of PTSD triggers because of a loved one’s addiction:
+Examples of PTSD triggers caused by a loved one’s addiction:

 - Witnessing a loved one overdose